jacobdichter/jacobdichter.github.io/_posts/2024-11-19-us-census-etl-project.md

 # 1. Review the US.
 Census API Documentation

+## Performing Robust ETL Procedure

+### Sampling Bias

+Here is a discussion section of sampling bias.
+Above title is h3 btw.

 - Basics (API key not needed for <50 requests, JSON format, etc.)
 - Understanding the query string
 - Selecting the applicable endpoint